Opioid Toxicity

 Background

 In cultivation since approximately 1500 BC, pure opium is a mixture of alkaloids extracted from the sap of unripened seedpods of Papaver somniferum (poppy).
-Opiates, such as heroin, codeine, or morphine, are natural derivatives of these alkaloids.
+Opiates, such as heroin, codeine, and morphine, are natural derivatives of these alkaloids.
 The term opiate is often used (albeit slightly incorrectly) to refer to synthetic opiate derivatives, such as oxycodone, as well as true opiates.
+The term opioid encompasses the synthetic, semisynthetic, and natural compounds.

-Opioids constitute a notable percentage of total overdoses encountered in the ED and they merit particular attention because of the potential mortality/morbidity they cause when unrecognized and untreated, as well as the relative ease of reversing their effects.
-The notable prevalence of opioids in current prescribing patterns, as well as recreational uses, mandates that physicians maintain a high index of suspicion when treating the patient who is unconscious for unknown reasons.
+Opioids constitute a notable percentage of total overdoses encountered in the ED, and they merit particular attention because of the potential mortality/morbidity they cause when unrecognized and untreated, as well as the relative ease of reversing their effects.
+The notable prevalence of opioids in current prescribing patterns as well as their recreational uses mandate that physicians maintain a high index of suspicion when treating the patient who is unconscious for unknown reasons.

 From 2002 through 2010, prescriptions for opioid analgesics, rates of opioid diversion and abuse, and opioid-related deaths increased significantly in the United States.
 All three plateaued or decreased from 2011 through 2013.
 From 2013 to 2014, however, rates of opioid overdose deaths increased 14%, from 7.9 to 9.0 per 100,000 population.
 [7] By 2020, the overall rate of drug overdose deaths, 74.8% of which involved opioids, increased to 28.3 per 100,000 population.
 [1]

-The increase in opioid use, and thus in overdoses, may have been an unintended consequence of attempts to address the problem of undertreated pain (eg, designating pain as "the fifth vital sign").
+The previous increase in opioid use, and thus in overdoses, may have been an unintended consequence of attempts to address the problem of undertreated pain (eg, designating pain as "the fifth vital sign").
 [8] In response, the medical profession, licensing agencies, and federal enforcement have been increasingly focusing on prescribing practices for short- and long-term use of narcotic substances.
-In addition, legislation to create prescription-drug monitoring programs has been enacted in 49 states [9] (eg, Kentucky HB1, which requires physicians to consult the state's online drug database before prescribing pain medication to a patient).
+In addition, prescription-drug monitoring programs are operational in all 50 states and the District of Columbia.
+[9]

-Such legislation affects the prescribing practices of providers in an attempt to reduce diversion of legitimate opiate prescriptions.
-Statewide registers of controlled substances are available in many states and can help providers track use patterns among patients in an effort to identify those at high risk of abuse or diversion.
+Statewide registers of controlled substances are helping providers to track use patterns among patients in an effort to identify those individuals at high risk for abuse or diversion.
 While increased availability certainly plays a role in opioid abuse, the link between legitimate use and abuse is not well proven.
-[10, 9]
+[10, 11]

 Pathophysiology